 OPTION 1 – verbatim or by reference

-The proposed rules would incorporate the federal regulation (40 CFR Section 50.18 National primary ambient air quality standards for PM2.5 (particles with an aerodynamic diameter of less than or equal to a nominal 2.5 micrometers). select item from list >
+The proposed rules would incorporate the federal regulation 40 C.F.R.
+Section 50.18, national primary ambient air quality standards for PM2.5 (particles with an aerodynamic diameter of less than or equal to a nominal 2.5 micrometers). select item from list >

 Enter description that includes the name and citation here – be brief.